Press Conference 25th April 2018 at the Fajr International Film Festival, (FIFF),Tehran, Iran.

 He said it is his first time to come to Iran, and that he has met the warmest of hosts, and smiles.
 He added that movies speak any language.

 Mr Stone explained that he had seen between 12-24 Iranian films, amongst thousands from many other countries.
 At this Film Festival he has watched about ten films, and was particularly impressed by those from Central Asia, Russia and even Germany too.
-It is a more relaxed festival for him, because he’s not presenting a film of his own.
+He said it was a more relaxed festival for him, because he was not presenting a film of his own.

 In recent years, Mr Stone has made a lot of documentaries: “The Untold History of the USA”, The Putin Interviews, and also films about Fidel Castro, Hugo Chavez, Arafat, Benjamin Netanyahu.
-He said he is finding it refreshing to get back to reality, and talk to real leaders.
-When asked if he had any plan to make a film about an Iranian leader, he mentioned that he did not.
+He said he has been finding it refreshing to get back to reality, and talk to real leaders.
+When asked if he had any plan to make a film about an Iranian leader, he answered that he did not.

-Another question came about if he had considered making a film about the activities of ISIS, affecting some countries in the region.
+Another question came about if he had considered making a film about the activities of ISIS, which are seriously affecting some countries in the region.
 He said “That’s a very good idea!
 Write a treatment and we’ll pitch it!”
-He was smiling, and then added that actually the world is very political, including the world of cinema and there’d be little chance of him getting the money for such a project.
+He was smiling, and then added that actually the world is very political, including the world of cinema and thatthere’d be little chance of him getting the money for such a project.

 “You can do it honestly, here in Iran,” he added.

 Deborah Young from “The Hollywood Report” asked his opinion of the situation regarding famous Iranian director, Jafar Panahi.
-Mr Panahi has a film in the upcoming Cannes Film Festival, as does another Iranian, Asghar Panahi.
-It appears that Mr Panahi cannot attend, as his passport is still revoked.
+Mr Panahi has a film in the upcoming Cannes Film Festival, (“3 Faces”) as does another Iranian, Asghar Farhadi.
+Mr Panahi cannot attend, as his passport is still revoked by the Iranian government.

 Mr Stone did not know the full details and said that if Mr Panahi had made quite a few films, then that is an achievement in itself, and that he is personally against all ‘detention’.

-(note) Mr Panahi was arrested, forbidden from making films for 25 years, passport revoked, and he was under house arrest for a long time.
+(Note from the writer:) Mr Panahi was arrested, forbidden from making films for 25 years, passport revoked, and he was under house arrest for a long time.
 This was because of his outspoken comments in the street demonstrations after an election in Iran, in 2009.
-He also had a history of making films critical of the Iranian regime, particularly with regard to women’s rights.
+He also had a history of making films critical of the Iranian regime, particularly with regard to women’s rights, and even his newest film “3 Face” has that same theme.
+It later won a shared Best Screenplay prize at Cannes Film Festival, 2018.)

-Asked what he thought of Iranian films, Mr Stone said that a few were very good, and continued, ,“I wonder how can some films are so monotonous and don’t have enough tension.
-He said that in general , about films from many lands that he sees in Festivals across the world.
-“Make your film exciting,” he instructed the gathering.
-He mentioned that the issue of pace is subjective, and told an anecdote about the legendary Billy Wilder (Hollywood director) who said “Make your point and get off.
+Asked what he thought of Iranian films, Mr Stone said that a few were very good, and continued, ,“I often wonder how can some films are so monotonous and don’t have enough tension.
+He made this comment in general , about films from many lands that he sees in Festivals across the world.
+He then advised – “Make your film exciting.”
+He mentioned that the issue of pace is subjective, according to your cultural background and told an anecdote about the legendary Billy Wilder (Hollywood director) who said “Make your point and get off.
 Cut the film in three weeks and have a preview.”

-The subject of prejudice against Iran was raised, when another reporter mentioned that lately a lot of films had made Iranians the villains. (e.g. “ARGO”)
+The subject of international prejudice against Iran was raised, when another reporter mentioned that lately a lot of films had made Iranians the villains. (e.g. Hollywood’s “ARGO”).

-Then Oliver Stone brought up his film “Alexander” 2004, (Iskandar) which was discussed in some journals as anti-Iranian.
-He clearly had a lot of historical knowledge about Alexander The Great’s exploits in Iran, and the historical battles with Emperor Darius.
-He told the audience that there have been several versions of this film, and that he had a lot of trouble with Warner Bros Studio’s very strong management.
-He said they had wanted a lot of things censored, – sex between males, and the violence cut down.
+Then Mr Stone brought up his film “Alexander” 2004, (Iskandar) which was discussed in some journals as “anti-Iranian”.
+He clearly had a lot of historical knowledge about Alexander The Great’s exploits in Iran, and the historical battles with the army of Emperor Darius.
+He told the audience that there have been several versions of this film released on DVD, and that he had a lot of trouble with Warner Bros Studio’s very strong management.
+He said they had wanted a lot of things censored, such as sex between males, and the violence cut down.
 “It was very limiting” said Mr Stone.
 “The only version to watch, the one that I supervised and love is available widely around the world, entitled “Alexander: The Ultimate Cut” which came out in 2014 as a fourth version..
 It runs for 3 hours 26 minutes.”
 This DVD has sold over a million copies and came out ten years after the original studio version.

-The next matter raised, was that the Israeli press had published negative stories about Mr Stone coming to Iran and printed some incorrect facts in the past, saying he had requested to interview Amedinejad.
-He assured the audience that this was totally false information.
+The next matter raised, was that the Israeli press had published negative stories about Mr Stone coming to Iran and had printed some incorrect facts in the past, saying he had requested to interview Amedinejad.
+He assured the audience that the latter was totally false information.
 Israeli press also criticized him for visiting Iran for the Film Festival, criticism that he just ignored.

-Someone asked which world crisis he felt would be interesting to make a film.
+Someone asked which world crisis he felt would be interesting to make into a film.

 “That’s a giant subject,” he answered.
-Then continued to say that it would be better to work on this subject in documentary form, rather than feature film.
+Then continued to say that it would be better to work on the subject of ISIS’ effect on the Middle East countries in documentary form, rather than feature film.

 When the President asks, what is our exit strategy?
 Mr Cheney replies, “There IS NO exit!”

-Mr Stone admitted that it hurt him when the American Press criticized and slammed the film, which was predictable as American soldiers were at war with Iraq at the time.
+Mr Stone admitted that it hurt him when the American Press criticized and slammed the film, but he acknowledged that it was predictable, as American soldiers were at war with Iraq at the time.

 “My timing sucked!” said the director.

-A reporter from France asked about censorship in Iran, and requested comments , to which Mr Stone said that it restricts artistic freedom.’
+A reporter from France asked about censorship in Iran, and requested comments, to which Mr Stone said that censorship restricts artistic freedom.’
 Then he expanded by saying that there was almost no interest in his film “W” or “Snowden” in the USA, and that this too was a sort of censorship.
-However in France and Germany where 60% of people approved of what the real Edward Snowden had done ( he was a whistleblower about government activities in spying on citizens) it did well.
+However in France and Germany where 60% of people approved of what the real Edward Snowden had done (he was a whistleblower about USA government activities in spying on citizens) it did well.

 There was some plain speaking from Oliver Stone.
-He made a special point of speaking again to the representative from the Agence France Presse to say that he had been very depressed by seeing on TV the previous evening, the young French President Macron, in cahoots with Trump on certain issues, and thought that it represented a return to the thinking of the French colonial era Imperialist attitudes.
+He made a special point of again addressing specifically, the representative from the Agence France, to say that he had been very depressed by seeing on TV the previous evening, the young French President Macron, in cahoots with Trump on certain issues, and thought that it represented a return to the thinking of the French colonial era Imperialist attitudes.
 He said that Macron didn’t seem to have much sense of history.
 Mr Stone noted that his own mother was French.
-He definitely wanted his comments known in France, by taking this action.
+It was clear that Mr Stone definitely wanted his comments known in France, by taking this action.

 Another questioner enquired as to whether Oliver Stone thought that was any chance of Iranian films penetrating the USA, and being widely seen there.